-A variety of note-taking formats may be utilized throughout the stages of the Critical Reading Process, including two-column notes and a KWLA chart.
+A variety of note-taking formats may be utilized throughout the stages of the Critical Reading Process, including two-column notes.
 Consider using a fillable template available in the Teacher Resources section of the AVID Elementary Weekly website.

 Getting Started: